mhoemmen/wg21-proposals/movable-box/movable-box.md

 we only need to create new objects from copied value representations.
 Thus, we do not favor this approach.

-## What about trivial move, or trivial relocation?
+## What about "trivial move" (relocation)?

-Suppose that we could "trivially move" the view from host to accelerator memory, instead of trivially copying it.
+Suppose that we could "trivially move" a `transform_view` from host to accelerator memory, instead of trivially copying it.
 By "trivially move," we mean

-1. ending the lifetime of the view object in host memory while retaining its storage;
+1. ending the lifetime of the `transform_view` object in host memory while retaining its storage;

 2. copying the storage bytes from host to accelerator memory, after which point the host storage is no longer needed and can be freed; and

-3. starting the lifetime of a new view object in accelerator memory using the bytes copied in (2).
+3. implicitly creating a new `transform_view` object in accelerator memory using the bytes copied in (2).

-If the view is an implicit-lifetime type, then we could use `start_lifetime_as` to accomplish (3).
-(Please see the section above.)

 Another way to say "trivial move" is "trivial relocation."
 The Standard doesn't currently have a way to express this.